 A third opportunity is small businesses.
 FinTech providers are finding ways to service these businesses and profit from them.
 With the development of emerging technologies, the potential is almost unlimited.
 Some of the emerging technologies used are biometrics, AI, and big data.
 Startups are already having a significant impact on the industry.
 They offer a small-business lending platform that circumvents conventional banks.

 Collaboration between FinTechs and conventional financial institutions remains a challenge.
 This lack of cooperation is a shame.
 FinTech startups and financial institutions stand to benefit if they can work together.
 The fast pace of technology highlights the importance of getting FinTech adoption right.

-The banks are wary because of the increasing competition with Fintechs signifies a challenge.
+The banks are wary because the increasing competition with Fintechs signifies a challenge.
 If banks do not act, they can lose between 29-35 percent of the revenues to Fintechs.
 These revenues will disappear due to shrinking margins and customer churn.
 A further weakness is banks’ lack of customer orientation.
-FinTechs tend to have out of the box strategies that benefit customers.
-Banks tend to be bottom line oriented.
+FinTechs tend to have out-of-the-box strategies that benefit customers.
+Banks tend to be bottom-line oriented.

 How Market Research Can Help

 FinTech is transforming the US financial sector.
 Machine learning and AI have played a critical part in supporting FinTech innovations.
 Asia and Europe are big players, but the United States is the clear market leader.
 The US accounts for more than half of the global FinTech market.

 The financial services industry is facing a period of unparalleled disruption.
 Moreover, banks need market research partners to help them traverse the changes.
 Market researchers understand the pressures banks and their stakeholders face.
 Their analysts combine profound insurance, financial, and wealth management industry expertise.
 FinTech market research also utilizes a wide range of research and data evaluation tools.
 Companies like SIS can supply insights that assist banks in developing their business and their brand.